FC Basel: Superleague Formula

 FC Basel had a team in the Superleague Formula race car series where football teams lent their name to cars.
 GU-Racing International has operated the car for all seasons and Max Wissel has driven the car in all the races.
 FC Basel and Wissel won one race, in the 2009 season at Donington Park.
 The team have scored three other podiums in the series.

 Youth system

+Basel is home to a leading youth academy system in terms of produced senior-level players that featured in the top-flight in Switzerland.
+FC Basel bases its promotion of young talent on the following criteria: The primary aim of the FCB youth department is to integrate as many players as possible into the first team squad, all representatives of the youth department adhere to the values of the FCB charter, a uniform, holistic game and training idea from the FE-14 to the U21 ensures optimal training, the FCB follows a dual system of educational training and football.

-Basel is known throughout Switzerland for having a good youth system.
-It has produced Swiss internationals such as Erni Maissen, Adrian Knup, Alexander Frei, Marco Streller, Philipp and David Degen.
-Since Basel moved into the St. Jakob-Park in 2001, they have strengthened their youth academy and many young talents like the Felipe Caicedo, Ivan Rakitić, Zdravko Kuzmanović, Xherdan Shaqiri, Yann Sommer, Eren Derdiyok and Mohammed Salah have risen through the ranks there.
-Since 2001, more than 40 successful players have risen through the Basel youth system and joined their first team, including:
+The youth department has developed many Swiss internationals such as Erni Maissen, Adrian Knup, Alexander Frei, Marco Streller, Philipp, and David Degen.
+Since Basel moved into the St. Jakob-Park in 2001, they have strengthened their youth academy and many young talents like the Felipe Caicedo, Ivan Rakitić, Zdravko Kuzmanović, Xherdan Shaqiri, Yann Sommer, Eren Derdiyok, and Mohammed Salah have risen through the ranks there.
+In 2010 the former club president Gigi Oeri created the Stiftung Nachwuchs Campus Basel (in English foundation Youth Campus Basel) with the aim of continuously developing the club's youth division on a long-term basis.

+Since 2001, more than 50 successful players have risen through the Basel youth system and joined their first team, including:

+The youth academy is as present set up in the following areas: Formation (U-21, U-19, U-17, U1-6 and U-15), Footeco (FE-14) and Project Team Basel (FE-12 and FE-13).

+Under-21 team

+The eldest members are in the U-21 team.
+This team plays in the Swiss Promotion League, the third highest level in the Swiss football league system, behind the Super League and the Challenge League.
+A number of players have professional contracts and often train or play with the first team.